The Uluwatu Temple and the surrounding beaches: Travel Guide

 Next Destination: From Uluwatu temple to Ubud

-I hope this guide to the Uluwatu area will be useful if you are thinking of going to Bali.
+I hope this Guide to the Uluwatu area will be useful if you are thinking of doing a trip to Bali.
 I’m sure Indonesia won’t leave you indifferent.
 After visiting the Uluwatu temple, I rented a scooter to go to Ubud, one of the most beautiful villages of Bali.
 Check my experience on the link.
+Also, you may like Travel guide to Amed and Mount Agung; the treasure of Bali.

 I remind you that you can subscribe to the blog if you want to receive travel updates.
 You can also comment, rate and/or share the post to help us keep growing.
 And finally, if you are thinking of taking a trip to Southeast Asia, you can take a look at the post about the 4 possible routes in Southeast Asia.